anvil-works/awesome-anvil/README.md

 # Awesome Anvil
 [Anvil](https://anvil.works/) is a platform for building full-stack web apps with nothing but Python.
 No need to wrestle with JS, HTML, CSS, SQL and all their frameworks – just build it all in Python.

-This is a collection of resources created by the Anvil community.
-Including awesome projects, demos, blogs and tutorials.
+This is a collection of resources created by the Anvil community, including awesome projects, demos, blogs and tutorials.

 ## About Anvil